Azathioprine

 Yes, taking Azathioprine for a long time can increase your risk of developing some types of cancer, including skin cancer.
 Seek medical attention if you experience any changes in your body.

 Using Cyclosporine together with Azathioprine may decrease the effects of cyclosporine.
 Caution is advised if Cyclosporine must be taken with Azathioprine.
-You may need a dose adjustment or special test if you use both medications.
+You may need a dose adjustment or a special test if you use both medications.